VirtualEmbryo/foambryo/README.md

 ### Installation

-We recommand to install **foambryo** from the PyPI repository directly
+We recommend to install **foambryo** from the PyPI repository directly
 ```shell
 pip install foambryo
 ```